Tesla US dealership disputes: New Mexico (also bans service centers)

 2006 New Mexico Statutes, Section 57-16-5-V prohibits manufacturers like Tesla from being licensed as a dealer and directly or indirectly performing warranty or other services.
 Despite Tesla owners' pleas to change the law, they still currently depend on Tesla facilities that are either on tribal land or out-of-state for Tesla sales and services.

 In January 2019, the Public Affairs Committee approved the Tesla-friendly Senate Bill 243, but it died on the Senate Corporations and Transportation Committee calendar.
 House Bill 294 died in the House Commerce and Economic Development Committee.

 In August 2021, Tesla opened their first store and service center in the state on Nambé Pueblo tribal land north of Santa Fe.
 Prior to this, Tesla owners in New Mexico were heavily reliant on mobile service.
 A second store and service center north of Albuquerque on Santa Ana Pueblo tribal land opened on June 1, 2023.

 North Dakota

-After Tesla's applications for dealership licenses in Fargo and Bismarck were denied, in November 2025 Tesla sued North Dakota's Department of Transportation.
+In November 2025, after Tesla's applications for dealership licenses in Fargo and Bismarck were denied, Tesla sued North Dakota's Department of Transportation.
+North Dakota law only allows manufacturers to sell vehicles directly in temporary situations when no independent dealers are available.